Railcraft/Railcraft-Localization/README.md

 While editing a language file, you can simply drop it in the ".minecraft/config/railcraft/lang" folder and the game will load it automatically, overriding any existing translations.

 ### Java Formatting Tags
-You may notice some translation entries have strange characters such as "%s" or "%2$s".
-These are Java Formatting Tags.
+You may notice some translation entries have strange characters such as "@s" or "@2$s".
+These are identical to Java Formatting Tags, but with '@' replacing '%' for technical reasons.
 They will be replaced with another variable at run time.
 They can be used to reorder or format messages and the like.

 More information can be found [here](http://docs.oracle.com/javase/6/docs/api/java/util/Formatter.html).